-As I said above, there are literally hundreds of tools that involve, enable or take advantage of rooting in some way.
+As stated above, there are literally hundreds of tools that take advantage of rooting Android in some way.
 I will categorize those tools below.

 There are 4 main categories of hacker tools that involve Android Rooting.
 I created the following chart in an attempt to categories these tools and explain the differences between the tools and how they are used.
 Note that some tools belong to multiple categories, mainly because many of these tools are quite versatile and multi-functional.